veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦                    ¦                               ¦                                                                               ¦
 ¦                    ¦                               ¦                                                                               ¦
 ¦                    ¦                               ¦When [FourCC] is used to signal the codec, this property is set to a FOURCC    ¦
 ¦                    ¦                               ¦value.
-Note: A FOURCC value is big endian relative to the underlying ASCII     ¦
+Note: A FOURCC value is big-endian relative to the underlying ASCII     ¦
 ¦                    ¦                               ¦character sequence (e.g., "Opus" == 0x4F707573 == 1332770163.0).               ¦
 +--------------------+-------------------------------+-------------------------------------------------------------------------------+
 ¦audiodatarate       ¦number                         ¦Audio bitrate, in kilobits per second                                          ¦